ZelalemG/ZelalemG/README.md

 - 👀 I’m interested in Solidity and Rust programming languages
 - 🌱 I’m currently working and exploring more on Blockchain technologies (mainly on Ethereum and NEAR Protocol)
 - 💞️ I’m looking to collaborate on Ethereum and NEAR Protocol chains
+- 📫 Take a look at my portfolio site at http://zillo.one
 - 📫 You may reach me out via midzele@gmail.com

 <!---
 ZelalemG/ZelalemG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.